< Go to Stroller and Car Seat Combos

-For more details and in depth analysis of the BOB Motion maneuverability be sure to read our review of the Motion in the Best Stroller Review.
+For more details and in depth analysis of the BOB Motion maneuverability be sure to read our review of the Motion in the Full Size Stroller Review.

 Chicco Keyfit Caddy and the Peg Perego Booklet.
 Safety testing includes assessing possible pinch points, back and side tipping, and the design and performance of the braking system.
 The lower score of the Caddy is somewhat expected given it is a cheap dedicated frame stroller, while the lower score of the Booklet was somewhat of a surprise to us.

 This product has single action brakes that are very easy to set and release.
 The wide center pedal on between the rear wheels is easy to access and presses down smoothly locking the brakes into place with a click you can feel.
 The brakes have good sliding resistance once set, but the play is a little more than we'd like to see at 0.5 inches with several managing at or below 0.25.
 It isn't the worst in the group however, with the Chicco Liteway Plus Combo rolling about 1.25 inches with the brakes set.